Skunk Removal in Boise & Meridian, Idaho

-Oh what IS THAT SMELL!?????
+Oh what Is that smell?????
 That’s skunk perfume and you have to admit it’s effective.
 While there are lots of mechanisms that have developed to protect certain species; stingers, venom, sharp teeth, horns – you have to admit that a super strong offensive smell that will make a mountain lion run the other way is a genius move on the part of Mother Nature.
 The skunk is protected from predators without even lifting a claw.

 Their smell notwithstanding, skunks can be quite destructive.
 They have strong claws and can dig up lawns and gardens, burrow under your house or porch and ruin foundations.
+This makes effective skunk removal in Boise, Meridian, ID and the Treasure Valley area especially important.

 Skunks carry a number of diseases that can be harmful or transmitted to people, pets, or other animals.